How to Detect Moisture Under Hardwood Floors

 Inspecting Edges, Baseboards, and Adjacent Materials

 Floor edges often reveal early evidence of hidden moisture movement.
-Carefully inspect baseboards, trim, and lower wall areas for signs of swelling, staining, or paint damage.
+Carefully inspect baseboards, trim, lower wall areas, and flooring transitions for swelling, staining, paint damage, odor, or raised seams.

 If these inspections reveal widespread signs across multiple flooring types, learning how to inspect flooring for hidden moisture can provide a more structured approach to diagnosing complex moisture patterns throughout the home.